You Got This!

 The first step to managing emotions is identifying them.
 If an unexpected event or life change has happened to you recently, take a moment to sit with your feelings and figure out what they are.
 One way this can be helpful is by relating your current situation to something you’ve experienced previously.
 Remember how you’ve effectively managed stress, sadness, anger, or whatever you may be feeling in the past, and implement it into your present circumstance.

 A support system is essential for happy and sad times and everything in between.
 It’s great to have someone who can celebrate your happiness alongside you and get you through the more challenging, unprecedented times too.
 You may seek support from a close friend, partner, or family member.
 Of course, we also recommend visiting with a mental health professional.
 Therapy may sound intimidating, but it can be beneficial for many people.
-At The Collective, we offer many different types of treatment that are geared toward a variety of needs.
+At Sol Mental Health, we offer many different types of treatment that are geared toward a variety of needs.

 You may not have had control over a recent event, but there are still aspects of your life in which you can find control.
 While your schedule may be busy, you should still have time to fit something as simple as a breathing exercise into your day.
 This can help you find calm, even if it’s only for a moment.
 Along the same lines, yoga is a wonderful practice that allows you to have time to focus on your body and mind.
-We even offer yoga therapy at The Collective!
 While you can’t control everything in your life, there are certain elements you can, which can be a constructive way to realize your autonomy.
 Just remember, it’s important to find control in healthy habits.
 Breathing exercises and yoga are just two examples of non-destructive behaviors that can help you find control and, potentially, help to improve your mood as a result.

 Take It Slow